 The toughest question of all is am I living by these principles?

-You are in control of your pathway and building a happy, healthy and wealthy future for yourself, you just need to invest some focussed time into the plan.
+You are in control of your pathway and building a happy, healthy, and wealthy future for yourself, you just need to invest some focused time into the plan.

 Build the best version of yourself, start by creating your practitioner vision and start reaping the rewards.